pthngws/pthngws/README.md

 ## 👨‍💻 About Me

-Hello!
-I'm Thắng, a passionate programmer and a student at Đại học Sư phạm Kỹ thuật TP.HCM.
-I love working with different programming languages and technologies to build exciting and innovative solutions.
-Currently, I'm focusing on full-stack development and exploring new tools and frameworks to enhance my skills.
-Feel free to reach out if you want to collaborate or just chat about tech!
+Hi, I'm Thắng, a programming enthusiast from Đại học Sư phạm Kỹ thuật TP.HCM.
+I enjoy building software with a focus on full-stack development and always eager to learn new technologies.
 ---

 ## 🌐 Socials